-Begin your journey by flying into San Jose, Costa Rica’s capital and largest city.
-In the same time zone as Chicago, you won’t experience the jet lag associated with other international trips.
+Begin your journey by flying into San José, Costa Rica’s capital and largest city.
+As San José is in the same time zone as Chicago, you won’t experience the jet lag associated with other international trips.
 It is home to European-influenced architecture such as the National Museum, with its impressive exhibits of natural history and pre-Columbian art and artifacts, the University of Costa Rica and the Teatro Nacional, which was built from coffee taxes and modeled after the Paris Opera House.

-While in San Jose you can have the opportunity for an exchange with students at the Costa Rican Institute of Music and perhaps a performance at the grand 700-seat Auditorio Nacional, the most modern performing arts venue in the city.
+While in San José, you can have the opportunity for an exchange with students at the National Institute of Music and perhaps a performance at the grand 700-seat Auditorio Nacional, the most modern performing arts venue in the city.

-From San Jose head south to San Carlos, home to the famous Arenal volcano, among the most active in the world.
-On a clear night it may be possible to see the orange glow of lava flowing from the volcano above.
-Board a river boat and enjoy the sights and sounds of the rainforest as you paddle along the Sarapiqui River.
+From San José, head south to San Carlos, home to the famous Arenal Volcano, one of the most active volcanoes in the world.
+On a clear night, it may be possible to see the orange glow of lava flowing from above.
+Board a river boat and enjoy the sights and sounds of the rainforest as you paddle along the Sarapiquí River.
 Along the way you will likely see monkeys, sloths, iguanas, crocodiles and many varieties of tropical birds.

-Visit the nearby small town of La Fortuna and hike to the La Fortuna waterfalls, then take to the trees for an exhilarating canopy tour.
-While here you can also perform inside the town’s beautiful church.
+Visit the nearby small town of La Fortuna and hike to the La Fortuna Waterfall, then take to the trees for an exhilarating canopy tour.
+While here, you can also perform inside the town’s beautiful church.